-It has successfully beaten all the available Intel and previous Ryzen processors in single-core performance benchmark as well as gaming performance with a remarkable margin and is easily overclockable on a B550 or X570 motherboard.
+It has successfully beaten all the available Intel and previous Ryzen processors in single-core performance benchmarks as well as gaming performance with a remarkable margin and is easily overclockable on a B550 or X570 motherboard.
 This puts a great opportunity for its users to get the free performance just by tweaking the core clocks and voltages in the BIOS or Ryzen Master software.

-Ultra budget- Gigabyte B550M DS3H
+Gigabyte B550M DS3H

-Starting the list with B550 motherboards, the Gigabyte B550M DS3H is an ultra-budget motherboard for those who don’t want to spend too much for overclocking and advanced features.
+Starting the list with B550 motherboards, the Gigabyte B550M DS3H is an ultra-budget motherboard for those who don’t want to spend too much on overclocking and advanced features.
 The motherboard has 5+3 power phases with Low RDS(On) MOSFETs which are good for stable voltage supply to the processor and although it’s not very powerful for strong overclocking, you will still be able to overclock your processor up to some extent.

 Related:- Best graphics cards for Ryzen 5600X

-Ideal- Asus TUF Gaming B550-PLUS
+Asus TUF Gaming B550-Plus